hanan99/Computational-Neural-Networks/README.md

 # Neural-models
-implementation of Neural models: LIF, ELIF, AELIF
+CN1 is implementation of Neural models: LIF, ELIF, AELIF